FD Company: Winter Wardrobe Preview

 This week marks 5 months of “digital abstinence” from social media.
 It’s been quite enjoyable - even therapeutic - to write and create galleries on this blog of mine, rather than quick blurbs on social media.
 It’s felt intentional and forced my fast paced brain to slow down.
 Words are my love language too.
 Here, I can share as many words and paragraphs and photographs as my heart desires.
 It isn’t trapped in the confines of social media’s quick fix.
 My life feels much more private now, which is both a strange and liberating feeling.
 I’ve liked it.
 I’ve also felt more creatively challenged than ever before.

 Photographing movement makes my soul feel on fire.
 There is something so gritty and beautiful about watching people in the grit of their sport.
 I was delighted when Lena of Family Dance Company (FD) asked me to photograph her winter collection.
 I have had the pleasure of knowing Lena and her family the last two years.
 We first met at a ballroom studio in Greensboro, NC, where she and her husband became my teachers, after I took nearly a decade hiatus from the performing arts.
 It was both exhilarating and terrifying.
-They are some of the loveliest people to know and I am eternally grateful for them.
+They are some of the loveliest people to know and I am grateful for them.
 Lena is a fiery and fierce woman with the softest heart.
-She reminds me of a Ukrainian Jennifer Lopez and is the epitome of “Soft and strong” all in one.
-She’s a wife, mother of three beautiful girls, and a force to be reckoned with on the dance floor.
+I think her sixth sense is seeing into people’s soul and understanding exactly what life is like in your shoes.
+As Jo from Funnyface would say,

 I was fascinated by all these gorgeous Ukrainian people.
 Anthropology is a great love of mine and can be a dangerous pair with my chronic inquisitiveness.
 The Ukrainians were different from most people I encountered.
 I think that’s why I was smitten with Lena’s designs before I even knew she was a designer.
-Among a room full of bright colors, flashy designs, sequins and shiny things, my eyes migrated to a black dress on the hanger.
+Among a room full of bright colors, flashy designs, sequins, and shiny things, my eyes migrated to a simple, black dress on the hanger.
 It looked like something a mid 20th century star would wear.
+It was classy and mesmerizing to my nostalgic palette.
 I saw an “FD” logo on it.
-It was different from all the other dresses.
-One day, I was given a stash of dresses to try on.
-Out of all the colors, strings, and feathers, I was instantly drawn to another black dress for smooth dancing.
-On it, there was also an “FD” logo.
+It just felt different from everything else.

 Next